 While General Rathbone's "cottage" crowned the top of the hill, on the back side of the hill another Civil War veteran erected his own summer cottage.
 Captain John S. Barnes, Flag Officer of the North Atlantic Fleet of the United States Navy, purchased property on the hill for $10,000 in 1882 and hired the Boston-based premier architectural firm of Peabody and Stearns to design Coldbrooke.
 Barnes' son James described the house as "large, rambling and of no fixed style" though it boasted a Queen Ann facade, mansard roof, large veranda, eleven fireplaces, and a three-story spiral staircase

 "Coldbrooke" - Image Credit: Google Books

 William, founder of the company that made both he and his younger brother John quite wealthy in their own rights, married Emily Thorn Vanderbilt - granddaughter of Cornelius "The Commodore" Vanderbilt - in December of 1872 thereby forever linking his family to that of one of the wealthiest in the country whose fortunes had been built in the shipping and railroad industries.

 In keeping with the Vanderbilt family's passion for building what would end up being an unequaled string of New York townhouses and East Coast palaces in the United States, William and Emily built their own "Berkshire Cottage" in 1886 - a modest 106-room, 55,000-square foot home which is still the largest American Shingle Style home in the United States.
-Designed by the same firm that Captain John S. Barnes used to design Coldbrooke, architects Peabody and Stearns designed Elm Court while Frederick Law Olmsted - the "Father of Landscape Architecture" - designed the grounds of the property which straddle the town line between Lenox and Stockbridge, Massachusetts.
+Designed by the same firm that Captain John S. Barnes used to design Coldbrooke, architects Peabody and Stearns designed Elm Court while Frederick Law Olmsted - the "Father of Landscape Architecture" - designed the grounds of the property which straddle the town line between Lenox and the neighboring town of Stockbridge.

 Elm Court - Image Credit